Gaspard de la nuit: III. Scarbo

 Written in G♯ minor and based on the poem "Scarbo", this movement depicts the nighttime mischief of a small fiend or goblin, making pirouettes, flitting in and out of the darkness, disappearing and suddenly reappearing.
 Its uneven flight, hitting and scratching against the walls and bed curtains, casting a growing shadow in the moonlight creates a nightmarish scene for the observer lying in his bed.

-With its repeated notes and two terrifying climaxes, this is the high point in technical difficulty of all the three movements.
-Technical challenges include repeated notes in both hands, and double-note scales in major seconds in the right hand.
+The movement contains many technical challenges: repeated notes, trills, alternating chords and leaps.
+Nichols compared Scarbo to "a fiendish encyclopaedia of all the traps"..
 Ravel reportedly said about Scarbo: "I wanted to write an orchestral transcription for the piano."
-The duration of Scarbo is around 9 minutes.
+A recording of Scarbo is around 9 minutes.